‘General Hospital’ Spoilers: Jason And Curtis Scramble As Liv’s Plots Thicken

 Carly has torn into Nelle for her supposed fling with Sonny, but General Hospital spoilers reveal that Nelle will be sticking around Port Charles for now.
 She will be getting a new job opportunity, and it will be interesting to see who is involved in this one.
 As General Hospital executive producer Frank Valentini recently revealed via Twitter, Jax will be returning to town soon and his return will shake things up in big ways with Sonny, Carly, and Nelle.

 Liv will soon have to face the consequences for the terror she has spread throughout Port Charles, but will she be killed?
 Teasers have indicated that someone will die in relation to this Olivia situation, and actress Tonja Walker has revealed General Hospital spoilers indicating that she will be departing the show this month.
-Also ahead in the coming episodes, Valentin will reach out to Anna and seemingly offer up a truce, and there is more on the way with Valentin’s custody battle with Lulu over Charlotte.
+Also ahead in the coming episodes, Valentin will reach out to Anna and seemingly offer up a truce and there is more on the way with Valentin’s custody battle with Lulu over Charlotte.
 Nina ended up standing by her man in court, but spoilers detail that they still have some significant relationship issues to work through.

 Will Curtis and Jason defuse the bomb before anybody gets hurt?
-Who will manage to take down Liv, and will she die or simply leave town?
+Who will manage to take down Liv and will she die or simply leave town?
 What comes next for Nelle in Port Charles?
-General Hospital spoilers tease that things will be quite intense throughout Friday’s show and into next week, and fans will not want to miss where things head next.
+General Hospital spoilers tease that things will be quite intense throughout Friday’s show and into next week and fans will not want to miss where things head next.

-[Featured Image by David Livingston/Getty Images]
+[Featured image by David Livingston/Getty Images]